Review submitted by SkiTalk member @Cheizz

 The skiing in Tignes is mostly above the treeline.
 The terrain below the treeline is not really skiable.
 Either because it’s very steep (on the Brévières side), or because it ends in Lac du Chevril with no way back up.
 The main bowl has a south-facing side that is very much skiable, also off-piste.
 Not too steep, with no high or steep peaks above.
 Avalanche risk is quickly reduced here.
 The groomed runs are mostly blue and red, making it an ideal area for kids and beginners.
 Even first-timers can make some nice little tours on this side of the valley.

-On the north side of the Tignes bowl, slopes are steeper and rougher.
+On the north-facing side of the Tignes bowl, slopes are steeper and rougher.
 Still enough blue runs for beginners to get down, but also some steeper stuff.
 Off to the west is the long valley that leads to the Col de Fresse and the Grande Motte Glacier.
 About this glacier: it has some of the steepest glacier runs in the Alps.
 And you can get from the top (3456 m) all the way back to Val Claret (2100 m) in one go.
 That’s a nice leg-burner, I can tell you.

 The runs down to Les Boisses and Les Brévières are not really that special.
 Except for the black ‘Sache’ run (all the way on the edge of the ski area).
 This ungroomed run is long, at certain points quite steep.
 But most importantly: it’s in its own valley, away from the crowds (and since it’s a black run, it’s rather quiet anyway).
 It faces northwest and is in the shadow most of the time, so the snow stays fresh too.